 “The great cycles that all men of the land must respect,” says Michel, “are those of our celestial environment: those of the moon, of the sun, of slumber and of awaking.
 The vine is sensitive to these cosmic rhythms that we endeavor to respect.
 We endeavor to respect this in our daily work, from the dormant period to harvest.”

 Today, M. Chapoutier continues to further its legacy as a benchmark for the industry in general: the biodynamic model created by Michel in the 1990s has become the standard by which the entire biodynamic industry is measured in contemporary Europe.
 Most thought twenty-six-year-old Michel daring when he converted his family’s legendary estate to new methods of growing and winemaking.
 Today, his peers continue to view him as an innovator, leader, forward-thinker, and risk-taker who changed the course of French winemaking for the better.

-For media and trade inquiries, please contact Director of Public Relations for Terlato’s International Portfolio Mary Anne Sullivan by clicking here.
+For media and trade inquiries, please contact Mary Anne Sullivan, Vice President, Communications for Terlato’s International Portfolio, by clicking here.
 High-resolution rights-free photography and recipes are available upon request.